-All communication majors are encouraged complete at least one internship, and many of our students have multiple internships.
+All communication majors are encouraged to complete at least one internship, and many of our students have multiple internships.
 Internships may be completed during the fall, spring, or summer semesters.
 Students may choose to earn academic credit for their internship or select a non-credit internship.

 Internships for Academic Credit